 On the very first day of the program, once everyone is settled in their accommodations, we gather for a placement session where all participants are seen by our professional staff and placed in appropriate groups/class levels for the duration of the program.

 Yes.
 Full medical insurance is included in the program’s tuition which will be effective for the duration of the program.
 Should you want to arrive in Israel before the program begins or stay in Israel after the program concludes, we ask that you make sure to purchase your own international traveler’s insurance.

-KCDC's Summer Intensive has been offered to dancers since 2008.
-A year later, we launched our 5-month and 10-month international dance study program known as Dance Journey which is opened to dancers ages 18 years and up from all over the world and begins each year in September and February.
-To learn more about this wonderful opportunity, visit www.kcdc.co.il/en/dancejourney
+KCDC’s Summer Intensive has been offered to dancers since 2008 and has hosted nearly 4,000 participants.
+A year later, we launched our 5-month and 10-month international dance study program known as Dance Journey which is opened to dancers ages 18 years and up from all over the world, offering them an opportunity to spend a semester or full academic year living and studying with us.
+The Dance Journey program begins in September and February of every year.
+To learn more about this special opportunity, visit www.kcdc.co.il/en/dancejourney

 Yes.
 The program is geared and caters to both international and Israeli dance students.
 Both English and Hebrew will be spoken by the staff in order to ensure that you get the most out of this experience though we make sure that English is the dominant language of all classes so that all participants feel at home.

 Since our Summer Intensive takes place at our company’s home base at the International Dance Village in Kibbutz Ga’aton, Israel, being exposed to a bit of a new language (in our case Hebrew), will only enhance your cultural immersion and international experience.